 - How do we recover from the aftermath of the conversion (backlogs, unanticipated conditions etc.)?

 - Do we need to consider “bolt-ons” to accommodate processes that are not well managed by the new system?

 Regardless of where your hospital is in this continuum, the body of associated work represents increased demand for resources and expertise.
 After all, prior to landing in one of the categorizations above, the hospital team was fully engaged managing day-to-day operations.
-The content summarized above under each categorization must be addressed in addition to managing the routine functions that are required of the revenue cycle, IT and finance team(s).
+The content summarized above under each categorization must be addressed in addition to managing the routine functions that are required of the RCM professionals, IT and finance team(s).

 Most hospitals recognize the increased demand and engage external healthcare management resources to assist them, especially during IMPLEMENTATION as described above.
 The decision regarding how to use those external resources can depend on the strength of internal resources, desired timeline, budget, operating conditions and other considerations specific to each facility.
 We commonly see one of two models;